-Your child must receive a full-time education after the age of five.
+Your child must receive a full-time education after the age of 5.
 Most children with special educational needs go to their local mainstream schools.

 You can find details of local schools and colleges, including special schools and specialist provisions on our Find a school page.